aghabidareh/bidnlp/README.md

 # bnlp
-a simple library used for NLP in machine learning
+a simple library used for NLP in machine learning used for preprocessing of the texts